Boaty McBoatface: Missions

 A subsequent voyage for Boaty in 2017 was in the North Sea.
 Fitted with new chemical and acoustic sensors, these will enable Boaty to seek, or 'sniff out' traces indicating the artificial release of gas from beneath the seabed.
 This will be part of a world first 'real world' controlled experiment in deep-water, in order to simulate any potential release of gas that may be indicative of leakage from a carbon capture and storage reservoir; and will be led by the NOC.

-Following on from her North Sea exploits, Boaty will head north in a major technical challenge, and attempt the first ever under-ice crossing of the Arctic Ocean.
+Starting March 2017, Boaty provided a package of online educational resources, primarily for teachers in low-attaining primary and secondary schools, as an aid to improving learning in STEM (science, technology, engineering and mathematics) subjects for pupils.
+This material from Boaty was also made available to the general public.

-Starting March 2017, Boaty will also provide a package of online educational resources, primarily for teachers in low-attaining primary and secondary schools, as an aid to improving learning in STEM (science, technology, engineering and mathematics) subjects for pupils.
-This material from Boaty will also be made available to the general public.
+On December 28, 2017, "Boaty" was featured as a "Jeopardy!" category.

 During January and February 2018, Boaty completed her first mission under-ice.
 She was deployed in the southern section of the Weddell Sea, spending a total of 51 hours under the Antarctic ice.
-Part of the Filchner Ice Shelf System Project, she travelled a total of 108 km and reached water depths of 944 m during the mission.
+Part of th, she travelled a total of 108 km and reached water depths of 944 m during the mission.
 Boaty spent 20 hours underneath a 550 m thick section of ice shelf.

-On 3 November 2020, Boaty headed for the open seas to start trials before a scheduled trip to Antarctica in 2021 for climate change research.
+In August 2024, she completed a 2000 km voyage from Iceland to Scotland, taking 55 days.
+She was being used in a research project to investigate the carbon pump effect.